 Here is a link to questions on the results.

-Of course, if you do take the test and find the results unsettling or unsatisfactory, you should contact your health care provider immediately, and ask for a neurological or geriatric consultation.
+Of course, if you do take the test and find the dementia Slums score unsettling or unsatisfactory, you should contact your health care provider immediately, and ask for a neurological or geriatric consultation.
 It is important to understand that there are many tests that make a diagnosis.
 It would likely be necessary that you go through a series of tests to determine if and what kind of dementia you may have.

 The SLUMS Assessment (St. Louis University Mental Status Exam) is a tool used to assess mild cognitive impairment or mild neurocognitive disorders in adults over the age of 55.
 It consists of 11 questions that measure memory, attention, language, and other cognitive functions.
 The questions are designed to detect changes in cognitive ability that may indicate the early stages of dementia or Alzheimer’s disease.
 The exam also includes questions to assess a person’s level of depression, anxiety, and overall emotional wellbeing.
 By assessing all aspects of cognitive health and mental health, doctors are better able to diagnose any issues and offer treatment plans that could help maintain the patient's quality of life.

 The SLUMS test questions are easy to understand and take just a few minutes to administer.

 The questions range from simple arithmetic problems, word recall tasks, naming objects, and other activities related to the person’s daily life.
 It is important that all answers are given accurately in order for the test to be valid.
 After taking the SLUMS exam, doctors can then use the results to help diagnose any cognitive impairments and develop an appropriate treatment plan.